kds215/addend/README.md

  explore large python code files where the number of indent spaces on each line of code has a syntactical meaning for python interpreters.

- 'addend.py' adds #comments, like '# \:end: if', for easier sound recognition when a syntax block structure has ended as defined by python's space indentation rules.
+ 'addend.py' adds #comments, like ['# :end: if'], for easier sound recognition when a syntax block structure has ended as defined by python's space indentation rules.
 Those added '# \:end:' comment lines, placed whenever a syntax block has ended, hopefully it provides guidance for VI folks